How to invest in your teams with EQ training

 Try It Out in Real Life

-After the training is over, having your students practice in their regular environments is a simple way to get them to use their EQ skills.
+After the training is over, having your students practise in their regular environments is a simple way to get them to use their EQ skills.

 Psychology Today